lmissbach/carbon_pricing_latin_america/README.md

 # Supplementary Data to Carbon Pricing, Cash Transfers and Poverty

-This repository contains supplementary data on the publication "Carbon Pricing, Cash Transfers and Poverty".
+This repository contains supplementary data on the publication "Cash transfers in the context of carbon pricing reforms in Latin America and the Caribbean".

 ## Data